broadinstitute/depmap_omics/README.md

 ### /!\ this repository needs other repos
-some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio) and [gkugener](https://github.com/broadinstitute/gkugener)
+Some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio) and [gkugener](https://github.com/broadinstitute/gkugener)
 Go to the repos and pull them to the same parent folder as ccle_processing.

 ### /!\ you would need the approriate R packages and python packages:
-- you will need to install jupyter notetbooks and google cloud sdk
+- You will need to install jupyter notetbooks and google cloud sdk
   - install Google Cloud SDK (see https://cloud.google.com/sdk/docs/downloads-interactive and https://cloud.google.com/sdk/docs/quickstart-macos)
   - authenticate my SDK account by running "gcloud auth application-default login" in terminal
-- for R packages, a loading function contains all required ones (in [here](https://github.com/broadinstitute/gkugener/blob/master/RScripts/load_libraries_and_annotations.R))
+- For R packages, a loading function contains all required ones (in [here](https://github.com/broadinstitute/gkugener/blob/master/RScripts/load_libraries_and_annotations.R))
-- another R package needs to be installed like so: `cd src/cdsomics && R CMD INSTALL . && cd ../..`
+- Another R package needs to be installed like so: `cd src/cdsomics && R CMD INSTALL . && cd ../..`
-- for Python use the requirements.txt file `pip install -r requirements.txt`
+- For Python use the requirements.txt file `pip install -r requirements.txt`

 ### Getting Terra Access

-1. you will need to request access to the following terra workspaces:
+1. You will need to request access to the following terra workspaces:
   - https://app.terra.bio/#workspaces/broad-firecloud-ccle/DepMap_Mutation_Calling_CGA_pipeline
   - https://app.terra.bio/#workspaces/broad-firecloud-ccle/DepMap_hg38_RNAseq
   - https://app.terra.bio/#workspaces/broad-firecloud-ccle/DepMap_WES_CN_hg38
 The current owners of these workspaces should give you access.
 2. For the mutation pipeline you will also need to request DBGap access (required for TCGA workflows): https://docs.google.com/document/d/1hwsjUypqUpse7IeMyBLKEXmdlXUzfBa4e4p9teCVtaw/edit?usp=sharing
 3. Ask Sarah Young for access to required billing projects (e.g. broad-firecloud-ccle)
-4. get access to the following Terra groups:
+4. Get access to the following Terra groups:
   - DEPMAP_CCLE_DATA
   - DEPMAP-PIPELINES
   - CCLE2-DATA
   - CCLE-PIPELINE
-5. if you need to get access to the depmap data:
+5. If you need to get access to the depmap data:
   - __Exome__ [IBM](https://firecloud.terra.bio/#workspaces/broad-genomics-delivery/Getz_IBM_CellLines_Exomes/data)
   - __Exome__ [Broad](https://firecloud.terra.bio/#workspaces/broad-firecloud-ccle/CCLE_DepMap_WES)
   - __Exome__ [Broad](https://firecloud.terra.bio/#workspaces/broad-genomics-delivery/CCLE_DepMap_WES)
   - __rna__ [IBM](https://firecloud.terra.bio/#workspaces/broad-genomics-delivery/Getz_IBM_CellLines_RNASeqData/data)
   - __rna__ [Broad](https://firecloud.terra.bio/#workspaces/broad-firecloud-ccle/CCLE_DepMap_RNAseq)
   - __rna__ [Broad](https://firecloud.terra.bio/#workspaces/broad-genomics-delivery/CCLE_DepMap_RNAseq)
-6. request access to the data bucket `gs://ccle_bams/`
+6. Request access to the data bucket `gs://ccle_bams/`
-7. you will need also access to the billing project `broad-firecloud-ccle`
+7. You will need also access to the billing project `broad-firecloud-ccle`

 *more information on the firecloud workspaces and what they might contain is available on this [document](https://www.github.com/broadinstitute/ccle_processing/firecloud_documentation.html)